Basic rules and calculation of concrete floor reinforcement. Installation of rough concrete floor screed Reinforcement of the floor on the ground

 Second application of hardener

-Cutting of thermal shrinkage seams
+Cutting temperature-shrinkable seams

-The overall level of costs is based on a number of factors, the main of which are the presence of upper protective layers, area, number of layers, type of reinforcement, quality of concrete.
+The overall level of costs is based on a number of factors, the main of which are the presence of upper protective layers, area, number of layers, type of reinforcement, and quality of concrete.

 Area is practically the only factor that cannot be influenced in any way.
 The larger the room, the more expensive the work will cost.
-However, large companies offer discounts on large volumes of work.
+However, large companies offer discounts for large volumes of work.

 conclusions